improvframework/service-provisioning/README.md

 ### The Problem ###

-The documentation for many frameworks and containers will illustrate some sort of trivial "Hello World"-esque example setup.
-These often include something like a `container.php`, a `config.php`, or a `bootstrap.php`, etc, within which all of the example application's services are installed into the shared container.
-When this file must grow to support just a little more functionality, things can quickly start to get unweildy.
+The documentation for many frameworks and containers will illustrate some sort of trivial "Hello World"-esque example.
+These steups often include something like a `container.php`, a `config.php`, or a `bootstrap.php`, etc, within which all of the example application's services are installed into the shared container.
+When this file must grow to support slightly more functionality, things can quickly start to get busy.
 E.g.,

 ```php
 <?php // File: container.php